yixiao1/mcv-m5/README.md

 where dataset.py is the configuration file for this test, and expName is the name of the directory where the results to be saved.

 ### Completeness of tasks
 Below is the check list of our completeness of task.
-All the results of the tasks are shown in the [report](https://www.overleaf.com/read/bcqybcqytyvj)
+All the results of the tasks are shown in the [report](https://www.overleaf.com/14201045nbngtjzxgtrc)
 - [x] (a) Run the provided code
           - Analysis the dataset
           - Calculate the f-score and FPS on train, val and test sets.
 - [x] (b) Read two papers
           - You Only Look at Once (YOLO)
           - Single Shot MultiBox Detector (SSD)
-- [ ] (c) Implement a new network
+- [x] (c) Implement a new network
-          - T.B.D
+          - Implement our own network: training and testing on both tt100k and udacity
 - [x] (d) Train the networks on a different dataset
           - Udacity
 - [x] (e) Boost the performance of our network
           - data augmentation (both tt100k and udacity dataset)
           - learning rate (both tt100k and udacity dataset)
 - [x] (f) Report